Frequently Asked Questions

 The child support order will continue until the court terminates it.
 A motion and court hearing are usually required.

 Failure to comply with a court order for support could result in a motion for contempt being filed with possibilities of financial penalties and/or incarceration.
-You can apply for the public defender before the contempt hearing by filling out a financial disclosure form in the juvenile clerk’s office.
-They will determine if you qualify for representation.
+You can apply for the public defender by filling out a financial disclosure form in the juvenile clerk’s office.
 Anyone applying for public defender appointment may be required to pay a $25.00 indigent application fee.
-This fee is non-refundable and is paid to the Court.
+This fee is non-refundable and is paid to the court.

 Delinquency and Traffic Cases